Sedation Dentistry – Worcester, MA

 Feel a bit unsure about sedation dentistry in Worcester?
 You’re not alone.
 Many patients like the idea in theory, but when it comes to receiving it for an upcoming procedure, they may feel hesitant.
-Fortunately, Dr. Handsman and Dr. Jenny are here to provide clarity about the process of receiving oral conscious or IV sedation and will be happy to answer any questions or address any concerns you have.
+Fortunately, our experienced doctors and dental team are here to provide clarity about the process of receiving oral conscious or IV sedation and will be happy to answer any questions or address any concerns you have.
 Below is a list of common questions asked by previous patients.
 As you review this information, please contact us with any additional inquiries you might have.

-Although you are cognizant throughout your procedure, you will unlikely remember much, if anything.
+Although you will remain conscious throughout your procedure, it’s unlikely that you will remember much, if anything, of your appointment.
 When receiving IV sedation, most patients tend to forget about their dental visit, whereas oral conscious sedation may cause you to remember a few things here and there.
 This temporary amnesia makes it possible for individuals who are fearful of the dentist or who have had traumatic past experiences to pursue treatment with greater ease.

 Our team will do everything we can to ensure your safety while undergoing sedation dentistry; however, there are always potential risks involved.
 The most common include those caused by taking certain medications while receiving oral conscious or IV sedation, as the two may negatively interact with each other.
 Also, if you struggle with sleep apnea, you may have difficulties with sedation.
 Certain side effects can range from nausea and fatigue to severe headaches.
 This is why it is important that you do not disregard any information concerning your medical and healthy history when talking to your periodontist in Worcester.

 The medications used in sedation can pass through the placenta and affect a developing baby.
 For that reason, sedation is not recommended for pregnant women.
 If your need for a procedure is non-urgent, it would be best to wait until after you give birth to undergo it.